Sandeepinsa32/helpdesk/help.md

 11. making dropdown for cc used:

----

 ### TESTING

+-

-1. Login issue of new agent
+1. Login issue of new agent ---done
-2. update agent password
-3. dashboard active link
+2. dashboard active link --done
+3. product tpye markup in folat --done
+4. dep . & return date required --done

+5. airline loctor: --- missing from backend
+6. remove arr.reverse() in log : --- Removed from frontend && [ending form backend]
+7. update agent password :

-4. disble update
+8. disble update
-5. check role of current user --> only in global record (admin can update record even after 48 hours)
+9. check role of current user --> only in global record (admin can update record even after 48 hours)

+10. send remark in update records in payload
+11. hide charge transaction from agent
+12. desc missing in admim charge transac
+13. modal close on update &&& rest value of field
+14. all field req on request charge